 Here is our review and guide of Free Fire’s best weapons for both beginners and advanced players.
 We will be looking at each of them, and fair, which are the best guns in their respective categories.
 But first, let’s do an overview of Free Fire weapons.
-Take note that we will be looking at the guns in general.
-That means we’ll skip on the scopes, magazines, and other attachments for every weapon.
+Take note that we will be looking at guns in general.
+That means we’ll skip the scopes, magazines, and other attachments for every weapon.

 If we compare Free Fire to its main competitors – mainly PUBGM and RoS – then Free Fire bears no vast differences when it comes to weapons.
 If they are effective in those two other games, then you can bet they are as good in here.
-Handguns, assault rifles, shotguns, they’re all good in their respective categories.
+Handguns, assault rifles, and shotguns, they’re all good in their respective categories.
 What matters here is your preference.

 How to Consider Which Gun is Best for You

 Gun preferences depend on every person.
 We believe that all guns in the game are meta if you know how to use them properly.
 We won’t provide pro-level gun efficiency but rather explain which is best for your preference.
 Some like full-auto, others prefer burst, a side of players love bolt-action.
 And some players may prefer close-quarter combat yet others like to fight at a far distance.
 Without further ado, let’s go over each weapon category.

 Free Fire holds the most number of handguns in a battle royale game with over seven sidearms.
 These include the Treatment Gun, M500, M1873, USP45, G18, Desert Eagle, and Hand Cannon.
 The most common of the 7 are the G18 and USP – single-fire pistols that serve well in early games.